kevinfjiang/DeInsta/ReadMe.md

 - [x] Enable deletes and write the registry
 - [x] Enable votes, posts, comments
 - [x] Finish writing Solidity code
-- [ ] Expand character limit, consider allowing html
+- [ ] Enable followers

 **Backend**
 - [x] Create bindings for Solidity to Go with Geth
 - [x] Enable the blockchain to emit events
 - [ ] Develop the backend for the interactions between posts
-- [ ] Develop the algorithm for top active posts
+- [ ] Develop the algorithm for top active posts/ your following

 **Frontend**
 - [ ] Develop front end that is passable (Not a front end guy lol)